Piotr1215/cloudrumble/docs/aws_saa_co2.md

 ## Networking Basics

-* 👍 How many layers are there in OSI model?
+* How many layers are there in OSI model? :+1:
-* ✋ What groups are OSI layers divided into?
+* What groups are OSI layers divided into? :+1:
-* 👍 Does the device on a higher layer include the capabilities of the devices in layers below it?
-Why?
+* Does the device on a higher layer include the capabilities of the devices in layers below it?
+Why? :+1:
-* 👍 If a network consists of 5 participants and a HUB, when participant 1 broadcasts a signal, how many participants will receive it?
+* If a network consists of 5 participants and a HUB, when participant 1 broadcasts a signal, how many participants will receive it? :+1:
-* 👍 In a network with a HUB, what happens when participants transmit a broadcast at once?
+* In a network with a HUB, what happens when participants transmit a broadcast at once? :+1:
-* Describe on a high level frame components
+* Describe on a high level frame components :+1:
-* What is a backoff period?
+* What is a backoff period? :-1:
-* What does MAC stands for?
+* What does MAC stands for? :hand:
 * What layer switch belongs to?
 * What layer does router belong to?
 * What are the two components of an IP address?